it985/my-stars/README.md

 *   [theos/theos](https://github.com/theos/theos) - A cross-platform suite of tools for building and deploying software for iOS and other platforms.

 *   [chenjiandongx/awesome-asyncio-cn](https://github.com/chenjiandongx/awesome-asyncio-cn) - 😎 Python Asyncio 精选资源列表，囊括了网络框架，库，软件等资源

+*   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers

 ## SCSS